chay-lee/Bump_deep_code/README.md

 <details>
 <summary><b>Train and Evaluate</b></summary>

-We provide a unified shell script (`run.sh`) that automatically loads the exact hyperparameter configurations reported in the paper (Table II).
-You can seamlessly train and evaluate the models with a single command.
+To facilitate reproduction, we provide a unified shell script (`run.sh`) pre-configured with the hyperparameters detailed in the paper.
+You can execute the training and evaluation pipelines using the following commands.

 **Usage:**